ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 {: step}

 For both FP14 and FP15, Application Center is enabled by default to support job submission, workflow management, and monitoring.
 To access the GUI, a valid password must be provided.
 If an appropriate password is not specified, the deployment fails.
+This value is required for variable `app_center_gui_password`.

 ## Enabling optional values
 {: #optional-values}